ivaquero/scoopet/non-autoupdate.md

 baidunetdisk: update to version 6.9.10.1

-file-converter: update to version 1.2.3

 lingoes: update to version 2.9.2

 picosmos: update to version 2.6.0.0

 veracrypt-portable: update to version 1.246

-### Social & Entertainment

-wechat: update to version 2.9.5